 The BSG Guidelines for the diagnosis and management of adult coeliac disease (2014) recommend patients newly diagnosed with coeliac disease have the pneumococcal vaccine.

-There is no evidence that people with coeliac disease are at a greater risk of getting seasonal flu or swine flu than the general population.
-The need for vaccinations should therefore be assessed on an individual basis.
+There is no evidence that people with coeliac disease are at a greater risk of getting seasonal flu than the general population.

 In 2014, the meningococcal C vaccine, given to adolescents, was replaced by combined Meningococcal A,C,W,Y and introduced to the childhood immunisation programme.
 Our Health Advisory Council advises anyone born between 1995 and 2014 to speak with their GP about having the A,C,W,Y vaccination given retrospectively.